 Fears that criminal gangs use internet sites to recruit members, organise fights and glorify their activities prompted MPs to launch an investigation into how to shield young people from such material.

-review.
-I recently had a look at the annual report of the British Board of Film Classification - I believe that it is time to shake them up.
-The failure to rate films suitably can lead to the portrayal of topics and themes in a way that
+recently had a look at the annual report of the British Board of Film Classification - I believe that it is time to shake them up.
+The failure to rate films suitably can lead to the portrayal of topics and themes in a way that may encourage their

 Also.. it seems he's tried this once before, remember the controversy surrounding the film Crash in the late 90's?
 He tried to do the same thing then, but was dealt a suitable